digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

     = Circle
     | Polygon { sides : Int }

-We can extend this variant in two ways.
-We can add a new constructor, similarly to enums.
+You can extend this variant in two ways.
+You can add a new constructor, similarly to enums.
 Modify the v2 module to add a new ``Line`` constructor with a ``len`` field: